Texas Revolution Map 1835 1836 Framed

 - San Jacinto battle 4/21/1836

-This framed Texas Revolution map comes printed on archival paper giclee (matte laminated) or canvas giclee (coated with archival varnish) and mounted with your choice of frame: a rustic dark stained barnwood, an antiqued beaded frame, or a (frameless) gallery wrapped canvas.
+This framed Texas Revolution map comes printed on archival paper giclee (matte laminated) or canvas giclee (coated with archival varnish) and mounted with your choice of frame: a rustic natural reclaimed wood, dark stained reclaimed wood, an antiqued beaded frame, or a (frameless) gallery wrapped canvas (frameless ordered by phone only).
 Choose from several sizes.

 For more information, check out What is a Giclee artwork and how do I care for one?